 Hospital vs. Home Birth: What are the Risks of Each?

-Whether it’s because you want a birth experience that is as natural as possible, you hate hospitals, or you don’t have sufficient insurance, you may be considering having a home or birth center birth.
+Whether it’s because you want a birth experience that is as natural as possible, you hate hospitals, or you don’t have sufficient insurance, you may be considering having a home birth or a birth center birth.
 It’s a big decision to make, and there is certainly plenty of debate over the issue.
 I’ll go over some data and then I’ll explain why I chose to have a natural hospital birth and plan to do it the same way next time.

 Note: All of my research is based on the data available for the United States specifically.
 There are different practices and outcomes in hospital, birth center and home births in other countries which are not addressed in this post.